Bangalore isn’t struggling because it’s growing too fast.

 STRR stands for Satellite Town Ring Road, a 280 km (approximately) access-controlled road encircling Bangalore and connecting key satellite towns like Devanahalli, Doddaballapur, Sarjapur, and Hoskote.

-Several stretches of STRR are operational as of 2024, with remaining phases under construction.
-The overall project is expected to be completed by 2027–2028.
+Several stretches are operational as of 2024, with full completion expected by 2027–2028.

 Yes.
 PRR is closer to the city, while STRR is an outer ring connecting satellite towns and handling long-distance traffic, logistics, and regional movement.